|Follow Naturenet on Twitter|

 Tree Preservation Orders and other tree protection

-The full definitive guide to TPO law and practice can be found at the government's Communities and Local Government site:
+The full definitive guide to TPO law and practice can be found on the government's website:

-This link changes a bit so if you can't find it, click here and search for the key word TPO.
+This link changes a bit so if you can't find it, click here and search for the key words 'Protected trees'.

 Not all trees are protected, and, despite 'urban myths' to the contrary no particular species or size of tree are protected.
 Any tree is eligible for protection, regardless of age, species or size.
 But no trees are automatically protected.
 There are three normal ways in which a tree or woodland might have some been given some sort of legal protection:

-Tree Preservation Orders (TPOs) are made under the Town and Country Planning Act 1990 and the Town and Country Planning (Trees) Regulations 1999.
+Tree Preservation Orders (TPOs) are made under the Town and Country Planning Act 1990 and the Town and Country Planning (Tree Preservation) (England) Regulations 2012.
 Planning conditions are normally conditions which are applied when planning applications affect existing trees - they are normally only temporary (for up to two years) but some last for longer, and indeed some have no time limit at all, so even if your tree is in an area where no planning permission has been granted recently it is worth checking.

 Details of Orders, applications for work and decisions are kept by the local authority and should be available for public inspection.
 A landowner is also served notice if a new order is made on their land.
 It is normal, but not required, for other interested parties (for example neighbours, parish councils etc) to be sent copies of new orders too.
 There is no requirement for applications to do work to protected trees to be advertised, although many authorities choose to do so.

 How can I get a TPO put on a tree?